Skip to content

 Gritting routes

-Pedestrians are advised to take extra care as footways are not gritted.
-During periods of heavy snowfall, when conditions permit, snow is cleared from footways in the city centre shopping area, other shopping areas and heavily used pavements.
+Pedestrians are advised to take extra care as footways, public footpaths and cycleways are not gritted.
+During periods of heavy snowfall, when conditions permit, snow is cleared from footways in the city centre, some shopping areas, and some heavily used footways.

-We are unable to grit every road in the city, so we provide grit bins for residents to grit known problem areas.
+Due to limited public finances, we are unable to grit every road in the city.
+So, we provide grit bins for communities to grit known problem areas.

 Find your nearest grit bin